-Findings: The site is located in the Central Employment (EX) zone and within the NW 13th Avenue Historic District.
-The Historic District guidelines, as discussed herein, identify the desired character of the area.
-The adjustments requested are in keeping with the historic character of the NW 13th Avenue Historic District.
-The garage access on Glisan Street is located outside the main spine of the historic district and allows the building to have a loading dock.
-This character-defining feature supports the building's compatibility with the NW 13th Avenue Historic District which is required for its approval.
+Findings: The site is located in the Central Employment (EX) zone.
+The adjustments requested are in keeping with the historic character of the NW 13th Historic District The garage access on Glisan Street is located outside the main spine of the historic district and allows the building to have a loading dock.
+This character defining feature supports the NW 13th Historic District.
 Therefore this criterion is met.